user074/user074.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a PhD student in the Computer Science program at the CUNY Graduate Center.
-My research interests include computer vision, language vision models, and AI agents.
+My research interests include language, vision, and reasoning.
 I am interested in applying machine learning techniques to solve real-world problems.
 I am advised by Prof. [Hao Tang](https://www.bmcc.cuny.edu/faculty/hao-tang/) and Prof. [Zhigang Zhu](https://www.ccny.cuny.edu/profiles/zhigang-zhu), co-advised by Prof. [Ping Ji](https://sites.google.com/view/ping-ji).
 Currently I am a member of the [CCVCL](http://ccvcl.org/) at the City College of New York.

 I am interested in collaborating with researchers and students.
 Please feel free to reach out to me if you are interested in collaborating or discussing research ideas.

+Recent News:
+- [2025-06] Proposed and now lead the Google CyberNYC–funded Cyberpunk project at CUNY, creating an LLM-powered red/blue-team framework that automates cyber-attack simulation and defense testing.